iotaledger/iota-wiki/docs/participate/solutions/identity.md

 ---
-title: Trust in Real World Data
+title: Identity
-description: IOTA enables you to integrate Data from all kind of outside sources securely into your Application.
-Learn about IOTA Oracles.
+description: IOTA's digital identity Solutions offer amazing new ways to control privacy and data of humans and machines.
 ---